Grahp/Website/pages/Home.md

 You may find some of my [[Steno|Steno]] resources useful or interesting.
 I plan on better organizing my thoughts at some point in the future.

 You can contact me via email at `grahp@grahp.dev`.
 Or like message me on Discord (I'm `@grahp` everywhere) and I'm probably more likely to see it because it makes a little noise.

-You can also find me on Github, begrudgingly, for the time being. ([https://github.com/Grahp](https://github.com/Grahp)).
-Some day I will set up my own git server because fuck github.

-You should link here ([https://grahp.dev](https://grahp.dev)) if you want a permanent link to me for whatever reason.

 All link are permalinks.